signalfx/splunk-otel-collector-chart/examples/README.md

 This configuration will install application for windows worker node only.

-All windows images are available in a separate `quay.io` repository for that we need to change the image pul repository to `quay.io/signalfx/splunk-otel-collector-windows`.
+All windows images are available in a separate `quay.io` repository: `quay.io/signalfx/splunk-otel-collector-windows`.

 Windows node only supports traces and metrics collection.
 Because As of now, we don’t have fluentd-hec image for the windows worker node,  as we are moving away from fluentd, No logs will be collected.